peter-mouland/web-caddy/CONTRIBUTING.md

 `git push origin my-feature`
 11. Create a pull request and describe what your change does and the why you think it should be merged.

-## Running component-helper Locally
+## Running web-caddy Locally

  * `npm test`

-If you want to upgrade or test an existing component locally, you can link the component to `component-helper`.
+If you want to upgrade or test an existing component locally, you can link the component to `web-caddy`.
-Any changes made to the component-helper will be picked up by the component.
+Any changes made to the web-caddy will be picked up by the component.
 Useful for modifying the tasks.

- * `cd component-helper`
+ * `cd web-caddy`
  * `npm link`
  * `cd some-component`
- * `npm link component-helper`
+ * `npm link web-caddy`

-## Releasing component-helper (admin only)
+## Releasing web-caddy (admin only)

  * Update [package.json](package.json) and [examples/package.json](examples/package.json) version number appropriately
  * `npm adduser` (first time only)